kwagle7/Loading-Staging-Data-Tweets-Nested-JSON-into-Snowflake/README.md

 FROM TWEET_INGEST
 ,TABLE(FLATTEN(RAW_STATUS:entities:hashtags));

-//Flatten statement that restricts the value to just the TEXT of the hashtag SELECT value:text
+--Flatten statement that restricts the value to just the TEXT of the hashtag SELECT value:text
 FROM TWEET_INGEST
 ,LATERAL FLATTEN
 (input => RAW_STATUS:entities:hashtags);

-//Flatten and return just the hashtag text, CAST the text as VARCHAR SELECT value:text::VARCHAR
+--Flatten and return just the hashtag text, CAST the text as VARCHAR SELECT value:text::VARCHAR
 FROM TWEET_INGEST
 ,LATERAL FLATTEN
 (input => RAW_STATUS:entities:hashtags);

-//Flatten and return just the hashtag text, CAST the text as VARCHAR
-// Use the AS command to name the column
+--Flatten and return just the hashtag text, CAST the text as VARCHAR -- Use the AS command to name the column
 SELECT value:text::VARCHAR AS THE_HASHTAG
 FROM TWEET_INGEST
 ,LATERAL FLATTEN
 (input => RAW_STATUS:entities:hashtags);

-//Add the Tweet ID and User ID to the returned table SELECT RAW_STATUS:user:id AS USER_ID
+--Add the Tweet ID and User ID to the returned table SELECT RAW_STATUS:user:id AS USER_ID
 ,RAW_STATUS:id AS TWEET_ID
 ,value:text::VARCHAR AS HASHTAG_TEXT